 We operate our business through Hoya Intermediate and its subsidiaries.
-At the Closing, we and Hoya Topco entered into the Second A&R LLCA of Hoya Intermediate, which sets forth, among other things, the rights and obligations of the board of managers and members of Hoya Intermediate.
-Pursuant to the Second A&R LLCA, for so long as any holder of Intermediate Common Units holds at least 5% or more of such outstanding Intermediate Common Units, Hoya Intermediate will use its reasonable best efforts to provide (or cause to be provided) at Hoya Intermediate's expense, any accounting, tax, legal, insurance and administrative support to such holder and its affiliates as such holder may reasonably request.
+At the Closing, we and Hoya Topco entered into the Hoya Intermediate LLC Agreement, which sets forth, among other things, the rights and obligations of the board of managers and the members of Hoya Intermediate.
+Pursuant to the Hoya Intermediate LLC Agreement, for so long as any holder of Intermediate Units holds at least 5% or more of such outstanding Intermediate Units, Hoya Intermediate will use its reasonable best efforts to provide (or cause to be provided) at Hoya Intermediate's expense, any accounting, tax, legal, insurance and administrative support to such holder and its affiliates as such holder may reasonably request.